 Tell Your Date About Your Kids

-When pursuing a serious, long term relationship, it is important to disclose as soon as possible that you have children.
+When pursuing a serious, long-term relationship, it is important to disclose as soon as possible that you have children.
 Not everyone is a fan of kids and for some, it’s even a dealbreaker.
 If you’re looking for something more casual, kids may not be a topic that you need to bring up.
-But when looking for a long term relationship, telling your new partner about your children is an absolute necessity.
+But when looking for a long-term relationship, telling your new partner about your children is an absolute necessity.

 The Bottom Line

-Single moms truly are superheroes and deserve just as much happiness and love as any other person.
-Just because they have kids doesn’t mean that they don’t have the right to find new love — it just means that they need to take extra care when it comes to making sure their kids are prepared, as well as their future partner.
+Single moms are truly superheroes and deserve just as much happiness and love as any other person.
+Just because they have kids doesn’t mean that they don’t have the right to find a new love — it just means that they need to take extra care when it comes to making sure their kids are prepared, as well as their future partner.